For daily wit & wisdom, sign up for the Almanac newsletter.

 Where to Watch Hawks

-If you’d like to join a hawkwatch, migrating birds can be seen almost anywhere in North America but certain sites along mountain ranges and shorelines throughout North America are places where hawks concentrate in significant numbers.
+If you’d like to join a hawkwatch, the best sites are generally on mountain ranges and shorelines throughout North America are places where hawks concentrate in significant numbers.
 Hawk migration counts are conducted at many locations where raptors are known to be abundant.
+The Hawk Migration Association of North America (HMANA) lists over 1,000 hawk migration sites in North America.
+Find a hawkwatch site in your area!

 Hawkwatching from the Pack Monadnock Raptor Observatory in NH.
 Photo: Cynthia Nichols.